Hot Banana Games

 Building a Fan-Based Community

-We started early in building a fan-based community, particularly on Facebook.
-We recognized our fans would likely to become early adopters in our Kickstarter funding campaign.
-They were also the best crowd who would genuinely spread good words to other communities where we might never reached on our own.
+We also built our fan-based community organically.
+We recognized our fans would likely to become early adopters.
+They were the best crowd who would genuinely spread good words to other communities where we might never reached on our own.

 We established a Steam Up Facebook group to connect with our fans.